igorkulman/coding-journal/content/post/2019-03-27-creating-bootable-macos-backups/index.md

 ### Scheduling the backup

 With all of the setup now done, you should schedule **Carbon Copy Cloner** do do a periodic backup.
 The backup will be incremental, so it will not take as much time as the first backup.
-It will be done in the background so you wil probably not even notice it.
+It will be done in the background so you will probably not even notice it.

 {{% post-image "Schedule.png" %}}